 One of the most common problems on PCs today are viruses and spyware.
 Credit card details and other sensitive information can be stolen from you if you don t take care to avoid the pitfalls of online activities.
 Here are some tips to avoid these little nasties: The number one cause of viruses is file sharing.
 Downloading music and other files through Limewire and other peer to peer file sharing programs is a sure way to get a virus.
 Avoid dodgy websites.
 Porn, gambling etc..
 Simple really.
 Don't go to websites that are obviously suspect.
-AVG Antivirus, a great antivirus/antispyware program has a plugin that will warn of suspect sites in your google search listings.
 Read all popups carefully.
-There are many fake antivirus programs out there that don't do anything but they take your money anyway.
+There are many fake antivirus programs out there that don't do anything, or worse, but they take your money anyway.
 Do not open email from people you don't know.
 If it looks suspect or too good to be true then it probably is.
 Delete it immediately and permanently.
 Make sure you have an Antivirus program that scans email before it lands in your inbox.

 Is your machine too slow or not capable of doing the things you want to do?
 In most cases, for most machines bought in the last few years, an increase in the amount of ram (memory) is the quickest, cheapest way to get better performance from your machine.
 Another great hardware performance upgrade is to replace your old mechanical Hard Disk Drive (HDD) with a Solid State Drive (SSD) to use as your Operating System drive and keep the old HDD as a data only drive.
 Cleaning out unwanted software, the Windows registry and stopping some startup programs can also boost performance.
 Getting a professional to do this is recommended.
 A new machine with all the latest bells and whistles is great but not always necessary.